-Pensions are becoming a rare, but there are still jobs where you can earn a pension after 20 years.
-Police officers, firefighters, and military personnel are some of the professions that can help you reach financial independence.
+Pensions are becoming rarer, but there are still jobs where you can earn a pension after 20 years.
+Police officers, firefighters, government public sector jobs, and military personnel are some of the professions that can help you reach financial independence.
 The pension plans for firefighters and police officers are local and varies widely, but I think most can receive a partial pension after 20 years of service.
 The military also has a good pension plan.
 Military personnel can retire after 20 years with 50% of their basic pay with healthcare coverage.
-However, these are high risk jobs that might not be a good fit for everyone.
+However, some of these are high-risk jobs that might not be a good fit for everyone.

 - Marry rich

 - Make it big in the entertainment industry – Needs a lot of talent and luck.